Walter Simon (spy): Background

 Walter Simon was trained at the Abwehr branch in Hamburg, who were responsible for subversive activities against the United Kingdom.
-Walters was known to British security officiers, having completed three successful espionage missions in England.
+Walters was known to British security officers, having completed three successful espionage missions in England.

 He was arrested by MI5 in 1939, and spent three months in Wandsworth Prison, after being found guilty of illegal entry.
 He was subsequently deported back to Germany and warned never to return.
 While identified as a spy, he avoided harsher punishment because the British authorities could not prove it.
 Trained by Nikolaus Ritter, an Abwehr agent in Britain under the name "Dr. Rantzau", he refused to crack under close interrogation.
 MI5 returned all his notebooks containing coded information that he had amassed.
 He had collected information on British air defenses – material invaluable to Operation Sea Lion, the planned invasion of Britain.

 The Abwehr decided to send him to Ireland to collect intelligence on the disposition of British naval ships.